 Notes receivable are carried at unpaid principal balances, less an allowance for loan losses and net deferred loan fees and unearned discounts.
 Interest on notes is recognized over the term of the loan and is calculated using the simple-interest method on principal amounts outstanding.
 Management's periodic evaluation of the adequacy of any allowance for loan losses is based on the past loan loss experience, specific impaired loans, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and current economic conditions.
 Past due status is determined based on contractual terms.
 Loans are considered impaired if full principal or interest payments are not anticipated in accordance with the contractual terms.
 The Organization's practice is to charge off any loan or portion of a loan when the loan is determined by management to be uncollectible due to the borrower's failure to meet repayment terms, the borrower's deteriorating or deteriorated financial condition, the depreciation of the underlying collateral, or for other reasons.
-For fiscal year 2022 the expense for the Provision for Loan loss was set at \$117,819.
+For fiscal year 2023 the company was over reserved in the amount of 287,248.